I will argue that Sherlock Holmes is highly aware of the dangers of Confirmation Bias. As should we all be.

 That looked like a decent case, but what struck me more about the five well-chosen quotes is that they really show that Holmes is very well aware of the problem of Confirmation Bias.
 This is prevalent everywhere in everyone and completely bedevils our reasoning abilities.
 Given that this is very modern psychology, it is remarkable that Holmes was on to it so quickly.

 I will proceed as follows.
-I will give you the quotes; I will tell you what Confirmation Bias is; I will show how the quotes show that Holmes is aware of the problem, and I will close with some brief remarks as to why Confirmation Bias is a problem.
+First I will give you the quotes.
+Then I will tell you what Confirmation Bias is.
+Next, I will show how the quotes show that Holmes is aware of the problem.
+I will close with some brief remarks as to why Confirmation Bias is a problem.

 Here are the quotes; again courtesy of the Umbel blog.